medavox/distribackup/docs/report/report.md

 DNIEPr - A Custom Communications Protocol
 ----------------------------------------

-After reviewing the existing serialisation software as detailed above, a decision was made to implement a new protocol which took inspiration from work from several of the existing projects.
+After reviewing the existing serialisation software as detailed in the Background chapter, a decision was made to implement a new protocol which took inspiration from work from several of the existing projects.
 Data and Network Information Exchange Protocol (or DNIEPr) has been designed to provide all of the requirements that emerged from studying the features and downsides of existing solutions.

-* The protocol shall make efficient use of network bandwidth, eg by encoding data in succinct Messages.
-    * Resistance to message corruption shall be provided by the underlying TCP protocol.
+The protocol has been designed to make efficient use of network bandwidth, eg by encoding data in succinct Messages.
+Compensation message corruption will be provided by the underlying TCP protocol, as building this into the initial design would only serve to slow down development.
 * The protocol shall specify a clear, unambiguous API, which requires minimal set-up or management in code.

 ###ID Bytes